 Hard problems.
 High stakes.
 Executed.

 AJP Associates advises governments, anchor institutions, nonprofits, and mission-aligned investors on the most consequential development challenges at the intersection of public purpose and private capital.
-We don't just analyze — we've been the decision-maker in the room.
+I've been in the room — not as the outside advisor, but as the one responsible for the outcome.

 AJP Associates operates at the intersection of economic development strategy, institutional real estate, and public-private partnership — serving clients who need more than analysis.
 They need a partner who has done it.